dcarrillo11/PHaDA/README.md

 ## Usage

-PHaDA is
+PHaDA is structured in packages.
+There are multiple packages for each part of the analysis like `blaster.py`,`muscler.py`,etc.
+For running PHaDA, it is necessary that all packages are in the same folder or directory.
+The code for running PHaDA is:

 `python main.py query.fasta subject.fasta`

+PHaDA creates its own directory for each run.
+The directory is created at the actual working directory.

 ## Output

-PHaDA creates a **Results/** directory for each execution.
-RESULTS CONTIENE OTRO DIRECTORIO QUE AUNA TODOS LOS RESULTADOS PARA CADA *QUERY* QUE HA OBTENIDO AL MENOS UN *HIT* EN EL BLASTP.
-CADA UNO DE ESTOS DIRECTORIOSM ASU VEZ
-CONTIENE:
+PHaDA creates a `Results/` directory for each run.
+This directory contains another directory for each query from the query.fasta that got at least one hit in **blastp**.
+These query-named directories, in turn, contain the following files:

-- Blastresult_QUERY.fasta :
+- Blastresult_QUERY.fasta : fasta file for the query and blast hits sequences.
-- QUERY_alignment.fasta :
+- QUERY_alignment.fasta : query and blast hits sequences alignment in fasta format.
-- QUERY_tree.phy :
+- QUERY_tree.phy : NeighborJoining tree of the query and blast hits in Newick format.
-- QUERY_domains.tsv :
+- QUERY_domains.tsv : Domains recognised in the query protein.
-- SUBJECT_domains.tsv :
+- SUBJECTX_domains.tsv : Domains recognised in the subject protein X.